slang-i18n/slang/README.md

 - dialogs_fr.i18n.json
 ```

 You can also use different folders.
-Only file names matters!
+Only file name matters!

 ```text
 i18n/